ayeks/SGX-hardware/README.md

 | Intel® Xeon®   | E3-1235L v5   | SR2LM  |
 | Intel® Xeon®   | E3-1240L v5   | SR2LN  |

+### CPUs without Platform Service Enclave functionality

+As per the last comment on this [thread](https://software.intel.com/en-us/forums/intel-software-guard-extensions-intel-sgx/topic/737881), Intel Xeon E3 processors as of today (Jul.
+2017) do not have an Intel Manageability Engine.
+Therefore, the kernel will never be able to expose the device `/dev/mei0`.
+What this means in terms of SGX is that [Trusted Platform Service Functions](https://software.intel.com/en-us/node/709050) (monotonic counters, trusted time) are not available on Xeon E3.

 ### Desktop Mainboards

 | Vendor | Model | Driver Type | Version | Source | Release Date |